ryandvmartin/blog/content/post/fast_subroutines.md

 This function comes in slightly behind Numba at $0.953ms$ average over 1000 iterations, which is a $383x$ speedup.
 However, this comes at a cost of much more complex conversion of the original code to statically type everything.
 Additionally, there are likely Cython best practice conventions that I have not considered, and therefore the above code may be suboptimal.

 # F2PY {#F2PY}
-[F2PY](https://docs.scipy.org/doc/numpy-dev/f2py/) is my favorite methodology to compile fast code, but is because: 1) my research group uses Fortran, 2) I know Fortran, and 3) I have mastered F2PY on Windows.
+[F2PY](https://docs.scipy.org/doc/numpy-dev/f2py/) is my favorite methodology to compile fast code, but this is because: 1) my research group uses Fortran, 2) I know Fortran, and 3) I have mastered F2PY on Windows with the Intel Compiler.
 This method is definitely not where I would start if I am learning.
 Many people view Fortran as an ancient language not worth learning.
-I agree that prototyping code and ideas in Fortran can be arduous, but the open source GSLIB programs released in the 90's, which are still relevant, pretty well sum up how useful Fortran can be; distributing static executables allows you to reach a wider audience than Python which is notoriously hard to distribute on Windows.
-If you are a student, you have access to the [free ifort compiler](https://software.intel.com/en-us/qualify-for-free-software/student).
-There are also open-source Fortran compilers from GNU.
+I agree that prototyping code and ideas in Fortran can be arduous, but the open source GSLIB programs released in the 90's, which are still relevant, pretty well sum up how useful Fortran can be.
+Distributing static executables allows you to reach a wider audience than Python which is notoriously hard to distribute on Windows to people who don't use Python.

 ```fortran
 subroutine calc_gradients(nx, ny, nz, grid, gx, gy, gz)